0.0

 00.0 ℃

-Today's UV index in Montpellier, France will be up to 7.9, indicating a high level of sun exposure for the average person.
+Today's UV index in Montpellier, France will be up to 5.3, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Montpellier, France, can reach high levels during the summer months, with readings frequently exceeding 8 on a scale up to 11.
 This is due to the city's location in the south of the country, which provides it with a sunny Mediterranean climate.